oliviernam/DevOps-Training-intermediate/cloud-gcp/pipelining.md

 ### Create the Build Trigger

-Set up a build trigger to watch for changes.
+Here, we set up a build trigger to watch for changes in the source code version control system.

 ```shell
 cat <<EOF > build-trigger.json